jonnonz1/nz-statute-book/acts/public/2014/heritage-new-zealand-pouhere-taonga-act-2014.md

   (f) to manage, administer, and control historic places, buildings, and other property owned or controlled by Heritage New Zealand Pouhere Taonga or vested in it to ensure their protection, preservation, and conservation:
   (g) in the event of a national or local emergency or a national or local transition period (under the Civil Defence Emergency Management Act 2002), to provide advice on heritage matters:
   (h) to establish and maintain a list of places of outstanding national heritage value, to be called the National Historic Landmarks/Ngā Manawhenua o Aotearoa me ōna Kōrero Tūturu:
-  (i) to act as a heritage protection authority under Part 8 of the Resource Management Act 1991 for the purposes of protecting—
+  (i) to act as a heritage protection authority under Part 9 of the Natural and Built Environment Act 2023 for the purposes of protecting—
     (i) the whole or part of a historic place, historic area, wāhi tūpuna, wāhi tapu, or wāhi tapu area; and (ii) land surrounding the historic place, historic area, wāhi tūpuna, wāhi tapu, or wāhi tapu area that is reasonably necessary to ensure the protection and reasonable enjoyment of the historic place, historic area, wāhi tūpuna, wāhi tapu, or wāhi tapu area.
 (2) In performing its function under subsection (1)﻿(c), Heritage New Zealand Pouhere Taonga must recognise the interests of an owner, as far as those interests are known, in a particular historic place, historic area, wāhi tūpuna, wāhi tapu, or wāhi tapu area.